Asian Chopped Salad

 - Toss broccoli stems, sugar snap peas, radishes, and red cabbage together in a medium-sized bowl.

-- In a small bowl or glass measuring cup, mix together the white wine vinegar, Golden Monkfruit Sweetener (affiliate link) or sweetener of your choice, soy sauce or Gluten-Free Soy Sauce (affiliate link), garlic puree, sesame oil, ground ginger, and Sriracha sauce.
+- In a small bowl or glass measuring cup, mix together the white wine vinegar, Golden Monkfruit Sweetener (affiliate link) or sweetener of your choice, soy sauce or Gluten-Free Soy Sauce (affiliate link), garlic puree, sesame oil, ground ginger, and sriracha sauce (affiliate link).

 - Whisk in mayo.

 - Put almonds in a dry pan and toast over high heat for 1-2 minutes, just until the nuts are starting to get fragrant.

 - Add dressing to salad ingredients and toss until all the vegetables are well-coated with dressing.
 (You may not need all the dressing if you like your salads to be on the dry side.)